OTU-Centre-for-SMRs/gnat/doc/content/about/equations.md

 - $\hat{n}$ is the boundary normal vector.
 - $\Gamma$ is the boundary surface.

-The discontinuous weak form of [!eqref](nte) is given by the following (with functional notation omitted for brevity):
+The unstabilized weak form of [!eqref](nte) is given by the following (with functional notation omitted for brevity):

 !equation id=nte_wf